Skip to content

 The maximum length of a single value of this type.
 This is used to warn when adding individual values that may be malformed or too long to be stored in downstream databases with fixed column lengths.
 The unit is unicode codepoints (not bytes), the output of Python len().

-name = 'any' class-attribute instance-attribute
+name = const('any') class-attribute instance-attribute

 A machine-facing, variable safe name for the given type.